 Arundel Wetland Centre

-Experience the delights of the morning bird song chorus on this guided walk around the reserve at sunrise.
+People experienced the delights of the morning bird song chorus on a guided walk around the reserve at sunrise.

-Led by our learning team, you will learn how to identify birds from their unique songs, including wetland specialists such as reed warblers and Cetti’s warblers, to dawn chorus superstars such as song thrushes, blackcaps and goldcrests.
+Led by Suzi and Hannah, they learnt how to identify birds from their unique songs, including wetland specialists such as reed warblers and Cetti’s warblers, to dawn chorus superstars such as song thrushes, blackcaps and goldcrests.

 The chorus is best early in the morning as birds seek to attract potential mates and defend their territories whilst the light levels are low, before spending the day feeding.
 With the arrival of migratory birds joining our resident songbirds in the spring, the dawn chorus reaches its crescendo at this time of year – making it one of nature’s greatest spectacles!